-How Air Pollution Impacts Human Cognition
+How Air Pollution Affects Human Cognition

-What Air Pollution Means for Businesses
+What Does Air Pollution Mean for Businesses?

 People want to work where they are valued; if given a choice, they will work at companies that invest in their health and wellness.
 For high-level, talented individuals, there are many places they could work.
 Why would they work in a building dangerous to their health?
 They can and will leave their current job to find a company that provides a healthy work environment.